ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 Failure to complete a participation exercise on time for any reason will result in a mark of zero.
 Please note that you can miss 6 lectures without penalty.

-Submitting a participation exercise or Mentimeter without attending the lecture will be considered a breach of the [Student Academic Integrity Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=193\&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx).

-## Assignments and Project Parts
+## Missed Assignments, Project Parts, Quizzes, Midterm Exams

-A student who cannot complete an assignment or contribute to a project part due to incapacitating illness, severe domestic affliction or other compelling reasons must contact the instructor **within two working days** of missing the assessment, or as soon as possible, to request an excused absence.
+A student who cannot complete an assignment, project part, quiz, or midterm exam, due to incapacitating illness, severe domestic affliction or other compelling reasons must contact the instructor **within two working days** of missing the assessment, or as soon as possible, to request an excused absence.
 If an excused absence is granted, then weight will be transferred to the final exam.
 An excused absence is a privilege and not a right.
 There is no guarantee that an absence will be excused.
 Misrepresentation of facts to gain an excused absence is a serious breach of the Student Academic Integrity Policy.
 In all cases, instructors may request adequate documentation to substantiate the reason for the absence at their discretion.

 Failure to complete an assignment or contribute to a project part without an excused absence will result in a raw score of zero or a proportional score reduction.